aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 The [`Mappings`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/mappings-section-structure.html) section is a top level section of a CloudFormation template.
 It is used to define maps, their keys and values.

-A Mappings Section can contain multiple maps.
-Each map contains atleast one key.
+A Mappings Section contains one or more maps.
+Each map contains at least one key. \
-A key in a map has two components, a top level key and a second level key.
+Each key is another map!
+It contains one or more keys that map to values.
 Each key contains one or more Name - Value pairs.
-Each top level key must contain atleast one second level key.
+Each top level key  contains one or more second level keys.

 Here is a simplified example of a Mappings section.
 It contains one Map, `Mapping01`. \